 Finding Focus

-Contrary to most commonly misunderstood notions, Jackson Pollock’s painting techniques requires immense focus.
+Contrary to most commonly misunderstood notions, Jackson Pollock’s painting technique requires immense focus.

 It’s a wonderful thing to live with focus.
 Our heroes, whether historical or fictional, have all possessed it and there’s perhaps nothing as important, pertinent and critical to the survival of our humanity.
 Without it, our minds wander and our actions bear neither intent nor structure.
 In other words, our lives become little more than one big old mess (or a series of messes).
 In the absence of focus, we become absent of order and flow; we become lost.